-4 Budget 2012 : VAT on alteration work to listed buildings
+4. Budget 2012 : VAT on alteration work to listed buildings

-In his Budget speech on 21 March 2012 the Chancellor George Osborne announced proposals to address a number of "loopholes and anomalies" in VAT:
+In his Budget speech on 21 March 2012 the then Chancellor George Osborne announced proposals to address a number of "loopholes and anomalies" in VAT:

 We will also address some of the loopholes and anomalies in our VAT system.
 For example, at present soft drinks and sports drinks are charged VAT, but sports nutrition drinks are not.
 Hot takeaway food on the high streets has been charged VAT for more than 20 years, but some new hot takeaway products in supermarkets are not.
 Some companies are using the VAT rules that exempt the rental of land to avoid the tax that their competitors are paying.
-We are publishing our plans today to remove loopholes and anomalies, but we will keep the broad exemptions on food, children's clothes, printed books and newspapers.39
+We are publishing our plans today to remove loopholes and anomalies, but we will keep the broad exemptions on food, children's clothes, printed books and newspapers.
+46

-Taken all together it was estimated these changes to VAT liability would raise £270m by 2013/14.40 One change which the Chancellor did not mention specifically in his speech was to remove zero rate relief for approved alteration work to listed buildings.
-It was estimated that this would raise £85m by 2013/14; more details of the change and its anticipated impact, particularly on churches, were given in a Budget note:
+Taken together it was estimated these changes to VAT liability would raise £270m by 2013/14.47

+One change which the Chancellor did not mention in his speech was to remove the zero rate for approved alteration work to listed buildings.
+It was estimated that by itself this would raise £35m by 2012/13, rising to £85m in 2013/14; more details of the change and its impact, particularly on churches, were given in a Budget note: